MicrosoftDocs/sdk-api/sdk-api-src/content/evntrace/ns-evntrace-event_trace_properties.md

 (e.g. 4 or 8), allowing ETW to adjust the value upwards based on the number of processors.
 ETW will reserve the (adjusted) minimum number of buffers when the trace is started.
-If the buffers are filled more quickly than they can be processed, ETW will try to allocate addition buffers, up the the number specified by **MaximumBuffers**.
+If the buffers are filled more quickly than they can be processed, ETW will try to allocate addition buffers, up to the number specified by **MaximumBuffers**.

 For buffering-mode (circular in-memory) traces, users should set the